marlonmetal/avalanche-docs/docs/nodes/validate/staking.md

 ## How Does Proof-of-stake Work?

 To resist [sybil attacks](https://support.avalabs.org/en/articles/4064853-what-is-a-sybil-attack), a decentralized network must require that network influence is paid with a scarce resource.
 This makes it infeasibly expensive for an attacker to gain enough influence over the network to compromise its security.
 In proof-of-work systems, the scarce resource is computing power.
-On Avalanche, the scarce resource is the native token, [AVAX](../../overview/getting-started/intro.md#avax).
-For a node to [validate](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) a blockchain on Avalanche, it must stake AVAX.
+On Avalanche, the scarce resource is the native token, [METAL](../../overview/getting-started/intro.md#metal).
+For a node to [validate](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) a blockchain on Avalanche, it must stake METAL.

 ## Staking Parameters on Avalanche

-When a validator is done validating the [Primary Network](http://support.avalabs.org/en/articles/4135650-what-is-the-primary-network), it receives back the AVAX tokens it staked.
+When a validator is done validating the [Primary Network](http://support.avalabs.org/en/articles/4135650-what-is-the-primary-network), it receives back the METAL tokens it staked.
 It may receive a reward for helping to secure the network.
 A validator only receives a [validation reward](http://support.avalabs.org/en/articles/4587396-what-are-validator-staking-rewards) if it is sufficiently responsive and correct during the time it validates.
-Read the [Avalanche token whitepaper](https://www.avalabs.org/whitepapers) to learn more about AVAX and the mechanics of staking.
+Read the [Avalanche token whitepaper](https://www.avalabs.org/whitepapers) to learn more about METAL and the mechanics of staking.

 :::caution
 Staking rewards are sent to your wallet address at the end of the staking term **as long as all of these parameters are met**.
 :::

-- The minimum amount that a validator must stake is 2,000 AVAX
+- The minimum amount that a validator must stake is 2,000 METAL
-- The minimum amount that a delegator must delegate is 25 AVAX
+- The minimum amount that a delegator must delegate is 25 METAL
 - The minimum amount of time one can stake funds for validation is 2 weeks
 - The maximum amount of time one can stake funds for validation is 1 year
 - The minimum amount of time one can stake funds for delegation is 2 weeks
 - The maximum amount of time one can stake funds for delegation is 1 year
 - The minimum delegation fee rate is 2%
-- The maximum weight of a validator (their own stake + stake delegated to them) is the minimum of 3 million AVAX and 5 times the amount the validator staked.
-For example, if you staked 2,000 AVAX to become a validator, only 8000 AVAX can be delegated to your node total (not per delegator)
+- The maximum weight of a validator (their own stake + stake delegated to them) is the minimum of 3 million METAL and 5 times the amount the validator staked.
+For example, if you staked 2,000 METAL to become a validator, only 8000 METAL can be delegated to your node total (not per delegator)

 A validator will receive a staking reward if they are online and response for more than 80% of their validation period, as measured by a majority of validators, weighted by stake. **You should aim for your validator be online and responsive 100% of the time.**

 You can call API method `info.uptime` on your node to learn its weighted uptime and what percentage of the network currently thinks your node has an uptime high enough to reveive a staking reward.
 See [here.](../../apis/metalgo/apis/info.md#infouptime)
 You can get another opinion on your node's uptime from Avalanche's [Validator Health dashboard](https://stats.avax.network/dashboard/validator-health-check/).
 If your reported uptime is not close to 100%, there may be something wrong with your node setup, which may jeopardize your staking reward.
-If this is the case, please see [here](#why-is-my-uptime-low) or contact us on [Discord](https://chat.avax.network) so we can help you find the issue.
+If this is the case, please see [here](#why-is-my-uptime-low).
 Note that only checking the uptime of your validator as measured by non-staking nodes, validators with small stake, or validators that have not been online for the full duration of your validation period can provide an inaccurate view of your node's true uptime.

 ## Validators